The complete guide to Apple Search Ads

 What is Apple Search Ads Basic?

 Apple Search Ads Basic was set up to make advertising in the Apple App Store easy.
-However, I’ll have to say it has more disadvantages than advantages.
-You’ll see what I mean.
-We’ll talk about the advantages first.
+In other words, if you just started with Apple Ads, Basic campaigns might help you to get to know the platform.
+However, it has to be highlighted that Basic campaigns have more disadvantages than advantages.
+But let's start with Apple Search Ads Basic advantages first.

 Advantages of Apple Search Ads Basic